 Awesome question and thank you for that.

 I'm going to take this back to Aria, my inspiration in October of this year.
 We are going to be having Krypto 4 Kids again and Krypto 4 Kids Caribbean in Barbados.
-And what we're doing is this island, it's got 270,000 people, tiny and I just recruited a CEO and she happens to be a rockstar CEO, a real life rockstar CEO.
-And this rockstar is Shontelle.
-And she has a Grammy nominee.
-This Rockstar CEO has actually performed like opened Beyonce, she's opened Lady Gaga.
+And what we're doing is this island, it's got 270,000 people, Tiny and I just recruited a CEO and she happens to be a rockstar CEO, a real life rockstar CEO.
+And this rock star is, is.
+Shontell And she has a Grammy nominee.
+This rockstar CEO has actually performed like opened Beyonce.
+She's opened Lady Gaga.
 She has co-written songs with Rihanna.
-She's a voice unlike any other that's also a web3 metaverse expert and smart contract.
+She's a voice unlike any other.
+That's also a Web3 metaverse expert and smart contract.
 So she understands how this world works.

-And so we met a couple of weeks ago and just like, you know, I'm sitting in her presence and I'm like, would you like to would you like to to share your voice?
+And so we met a couple of weeks ago.
+And just like I'm sitting in her presence and I'm like, would you like to would you like to to share your voice?
 I mean, Barbados was where the slave trade began years and years and years ago.
 And when we talk about cryptocurrency and how this is a liberating force for humanity, where this is decentralized, finance is the future, I'm like, what better way than to start in this tiny little nation?

 Well, that is fantastic.
-So it's not about just one V.C. investment.
+So it's not about just one DC investment.
 It's not about one piece of technology, but really the underlying mission.
-And then I almost see what you're doing and the people you're conducting and the talent, the leaders.
-It's like you're that wiring, right?
+And then I almost see what you're doing and the people you're conducting in the tower, the leaders, it's like you're that wiring, right?
 You know, that's connected around the world, right?
 You're that connective tissue.
 Which brings me to I love the vision.
 And so one question we ask all of our guests is around investing with intention that has different meaning to everybody.
 But I love to hear how you think of investing with intention for you.
 Awesome.

-Well, that is beautiful.
-And a perfect moment in our conversation on that high note.
+Well, that is beautiful and a perfect moment to end our conversation on that high note.
 Thank you so much for joining us.
 We so value the conversation and we're just really honored to be part of the story and tell your story.